Tobi-Mob/Skul.Mod/README.md

 Future Ideas
 ===

-- If possible, try to always spawn a Item and Skull reward gate.
-   - If no skull gates are spawned in a run, it may not be possible to awaken the equipped skulls.
-This change hopefully negates that.
-   - Gold reward gates may not be necessary if the Item rewards can be destroyed for gold.
-   - Broken gates do not really help and are just bad luck.
-Removing them should not make anybody sad.
 - Start in a later chapter
    - Skip lower Chapters and jump right into higher action.
    - Give some start equipment matching the new start chapter.